 Best in moist, neutral to acidic soil in full sun.

 Does not like hot, dry sites, prefers a cooler climate.

 Disease, pests, and problems

-Stressed trees may exhibit needle diseases and insect problems.
+Stressed trees susceptible to needle diseases and insect problems.

 Native geographic location and habitat